 Blue Spring State Park

-The Blue Spring State Parks proudly flaunts the results of its efficient conservation measures: by 2005, after years of park improvements and manatee protection efforts, wintering manatee numbers have exceeded 200 (since the 70s).
+The Blue Spring State Park proudly flaunts the results of its efficient conservation measures: by 2005, after years of park improvements and manatee protection efforts, wintering manatee numbers had exceeded 200 (since the 70s).
 By 2018 that number skyrocketed to a record 485.

 Other activities on offer consist of fishing, hiking, paddling, or picnicking.
 Visitors can also go scuba diving, snorkeling, and swimming.

-Fees: $6 per vehicle (two to eight people), $4 for single-occupant vehicles, $2 for pedestrians, bicyclists, extra passengers, and passengers in vehicle with holder of Annual Individual Entrance Pass.
+Fees: $6 per vehicle (two to eight people), $4 for single-occupant vehicles, $2 for pedestrians, bicyclists, extra passengers, and passengers in vehicles with the holder of the Annual Individual Entrance Pass.